 Good progress has been made on the Shannon underground mine design and mining of the pit has been brought forward to allow commencement of the underground project.
-A Mining Proposal amendment for the Shannon Underground is ready to be submitted and a maiden underground Ore Reserve of 54,000 ounces was published on 6 August 2018.
+A Mining Proposal amendment for the Shannon Underground is in progress and a maiden underground Ore Reserve of 54,000 ounces was published on 6 August 2018.